 As you write each day, you discover your own process.
 You begin to see there is no “right way” to create and that your objective is simply to let the story live.
 The first draft is a near constant state of discovery.
 Some revelations may seem counter to the direction you thought your story was heading.

 Perhaps you’re noticing little techniques that help your process.
 Perhaps you prefer writing in the morning, or you like to write on buses that circle the city at 3:00 a.m.
-You may discover that after a couple of hours you are done for the day.
+You may discover that you’ve finished for the day after a couple of hours.
 Some writers write for six hours a day, while others put in one hour.
 There are no rules.
 Your process is your own and each method is valid.
 You may have discovered that you don’t need to spend as much time outlining, that after a short while you get antsy and just want to dive in, or, you may feel greater confidence with a rigorous outline to layout your story.